 Tenders in July to award about 160 MW of PV capacity

 This is critical information because according to the tender rules, July’s auctions will tender 300 MW of new solar PV capacity as long as the auctions are adequately subscribed.
 An adequate level of participation, RAE has ruled out, equals at least 75% of capacity participating in the tender on top of the capacity being awarded.

-Based on the number of applications RAE received, this means the tenders in July will award maximum 45.5 MW of the first category of projects and 112.7 MW of the second category of projects.
+Based on the number of applications RAE received, this means that should the regulator qualify all entries, the tenders in July will award a maximum of 45.5 MW under the first category of projects, and 112.7 MW under the second category.